 Neill has also worked on the verification of forecasts, which involves comparing past forecasts with observations to assess how skilful the forecasts were.
 Neill's work covered a number of novel verification methods, particularly for probabilistic forecasts.
 Neill provides support for the ensemble prediction system used by other national Met services through the Unified Model collaboration.

 Neill started work for the Met Office in 2001, looking at the precipitation nowcasting system.
-He was heavily involved in developing STEPS, the ensemble prediction system for precipitation nowcasts.
+He was heavily involved in developing Nowcasting, the ensemble prediction system for precipitation nowcasts.
 In 2003, Neill moved to join ensemble forecasting research.
 Since 2011 Neill has worked as a scientific manager, initially of the ensemble data assimilation group.